 Along the way, corpsmembers hone restoration skills; learn about environmental science, geology and park history; and gain valuable experience that can help them in future careers.

-How your support helps: In 2020, your gifts will provide critical support to continue the Yosemite–CCC partnership and enable a crew of up to 15 young adults to complete a season of restoration work, skill-building and educational seminars in the Merced River watershed.
-With your support, the CCC Merced crew will improve trails in and around Yosemite Valley and in the southern Yosemite Wilderness, fostering a sense of stewardship that will live on well after their season in the park.
+How your support helps: In 2020, your gifts are providing critical support to continue the Yosemite–CCC partnership and enable a crew of young adults to complete a season of restoration work, skill-building and educational seminars in the Merced River watershed.
+With your support, the CCC Merced crew will improve trails in and around Yosemite Valley and in the Yosemite Wilderness, fostering a sense of stewardship that will live on well after their season in the park.

 Partnering with Yosemite National Park and California Conservation Corps.